Chart Color Schemes

 Recent residential development output has been above average within West Footscray - Tottenham when compared nationally

-West Footscray-Tottenham has seen approximately 53 dwellings granted development approval annually over the past five financial years, totalling 267 homes from FY-21 to FY-25.
-As of FY-26, three approvals have been recorded.
-On average, 1.9 new residents per year have accompanied each new home over these five years, suggesting a balanced supply and demand creating stable market conditions.
-However, recent data indicates an increase to 9.4 people per dwelling over the past two financial years, implying growing popularity and potential undersupply.
-New homes are being constructed at an average cost of $299,000, aligning with broader regional development trends.
+West Footscray-Tottenham has seen approximately 53 dwellings granted development approval annually over the past five financial years, totalling 267 homes.
+As of FY26, three approvals have been recorded.
+On average, 1.9 new residents per year have moved into new homes between FY21 and FY25, indicating a balanced supply and demand.
+However, this has increased to 9.4 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+New homes are being built at an average cost of $299,000, in line with broader regional development.

-In FY-26, commercial development approvals have totalled $53.5 million, reflecting high levels of local commercial activity.
-Compared to Greater Melbourne, West Footscray-Tottenham has significantly less development activity, at 63.0% below the regional average per person.
+This year, $53.5 million in commercial development approvals have been recorded, reflecting high local commercial activity.
+Compared to Greater Melbourne, West Footscray-Tottenham has significantly less development activity, 63.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The current building activity consists of 24.0% standalone homes and 76.0% townhouses or apartments, indicating a shift towards higher-density living to provide more affordable entry points for downsizers, investors, and first-home buyers.
-This marks a notable change from the area's existing housing composition, which is currently 59.0% houses.
-West Footscray-Tottenham reflects a transitioning market with approximately 324 people per approval.
+The current building activity shows 24.0% standalone homes and 76.0% townhouses or apartments, indicating a shift towards higher-density living to provide more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a notable change from the area's existing housing composition, currently 59.0% houses.
+At around 324 people per approval, West Footscray-Tottenham reflects a transitioning market with an expected population growth of 3,447 residents by 2041.

 Frequently Asked Questions - Development